Geopolitics & Asia

 A deep-dive series examining how Afghan women in urban centers are defying bans through online education, digital influencers are challenging censorship, and some young Taliban members are grappling with modern temptations.

-The series revealed trends that had largely gone unreported abroad, drew enormous reader interest, and was widely recognized.
+The series surfaced trends that had largely gone unreported abroad and was among The Washington Post’s most widely read international coverage during this period.
 The South Asian Journalists Association cited it as an “impressive feat of on-the-ground reporting and source building,” capturing “the contradictions of contemporary Afghanistan through a deeply human lens.”

 Part 1 | Part 2 | Part 3